 Any person holding a bachelor's degree, its equivalent, or an advanced degree from an accredited institution of higher learning is eligible to be considered for admission to the University as a non-matriculated graduate student, also referred to as a "GSP" student.
-Such students may enroll in graduate courses that are open to GSP students (no reserves) as non-degree students after submitting a completed application to SPD.
-Contact SPD for additional information at (631) 632-7050 or on the GSP page of the SPD website.
-Non-degree students who later wish to pursue a graduate degree will need to make a formal application for admission and may transfer a maximum of 12 credits taken at non-matriculated status to a graduate master's or post-master's degree program or 6 to an advanced graduate certificate program.
+Such students may enroll in graduate courses that are open to GSP students (no reserves) as non-degree students after submitting a completed application to The Graduate School.
+Contact the Graduate School for additional information at (631) 632-4723 or on the GSP page of the Graduate School's website.
+Non-degree students who later wish to pursue a graduate degree will need to make a formal application for admission and may transfer a maximum of 12 credits taken at non-matriculated status to a graduate master's or postmaster's degree program or 6 to an advanced graduate certificate program.